therealmik/passgen-fun/README.md

-As such, it's important to make sure you do this properly - people who are using your tool are people who have gone to extra effort to provide for their own security, and if you do this incorrectly, you have really let them down.
+As such, it's important to make sure you do this properly - people who are using your tool are people who have gone to extra effort to provide for their own security, and if you do this incorrectly you have really let them down.

 Some simple things you should look out for: